interledgerjs/ilp-plugin-ethereum/README.md

 >
 > Servers _do_ automatically open channels.
 If a client has opened a channel with a value above the configurable `minIncomingChannelAmount`, the server will automatically open a channel back to the client with a value of `outgoingChannelAmount`.
 When the channel is half empty, the server will also automatically top up the value of the channel by the `outgoingChannelAmount`.
 >
 > The balance configuration has been simplified for servers.
 Clients must prefund before sending any packets through a server, and if a client fulfills packets sent to them through a server, the server will automatically settle such that they owe 0 to the client.
-This configuration was chosen because it assumes the server would extend no credit to anonymous client, and clients extend little credit to servers, necessitating frequent settlements.
+This configuration was chosen because it assumes the server would extend no credit to an anonymous client, and clients extend little credit to servers, necessitating frequent settlements.
 >
 > ### Closing Channels
 >